 Caputa real estate is some of the most expensive in South Dakota, although Caputa house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Caputa is generally considered to be a blue-collar town.
-0.00% of the Caputa workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Caputa, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Caputa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Caputa is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Caputa who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Caputa is worth considering.